-Silver has been in a bear market (within a secular bull market) for some time now, being down an abysmal 14% this year and a whopping 65% from the peak it reached in 2011.
+Silver has been in a bear market (within a secular bull market) for some time now, being down an dreadful 1.4% this year to date and a whopping 67.5% from the peak it reached in 2011.

 This has been discomforting to the growing number of silver investors in the Western world.
-(To meet booming demand, silver coin production has surged at the world’s mints and global holdings in exchange-traded products remain near record highs.)
+(To meet booming demand, silver coin production has surged at the world’s mints and global holdings in exchange-traded products remain not far off their record highs.)

-Likewise with Gold being the leader in the majority of each of the 4 major peaks we have experienced, Silver has been the metal with the best overall performance during those same period.
+Likewise with Gold being the leader in the majority of each of the 4 major peaks we have experienced, silver has been the metal with the best overall performance during those same periods.

 Over the last decade, a time of dramatic monetary experimentation, silver has outperformed most hard assets (real estate, commodities– even gold) by a wide margin, not to mention the stock and bond markets.
 It also surged during the inflationary 1960s and 1970s.
 However, all hard assets (houses, commodities, precious metals) have investment trade-offs, and silver’s risks are important to consider.